joshualmitchell/joshualmitchell.github.io/_posts/2017-10-06-a-list-of-stuff-i-think-about-a-lot.md

 y has 5 complexity,

 This means that z has 45 complexity, but without b, it only has 5.
-So if we took x to be just y + z where z just contains a,

-Then, in theory, we can explain x using 10 complexity, where as if we included b, it’d be 50.
+So if we just took z to only contain a, we can explain x (y = 5 + z = 5) using 10 complexity, where as if we included b, it’d be 50.

 Only 20% of the work.